-I remember as a child walking in the kitchen and watching my grandmother peel potatoes.
-It would always make my day because I knew whatever she was making with those potatoes it was going to be awesome.
+As a child, I remember walking in the kitchen and watching my grandmother peel potatoes.
+It would always make my day because I knew whatever she made with those potatoes would be awesome.

-I tend to opt for Yukon Gold or Idaho Russet.
-They are starchy potatoes and low in moisture.
-Meaning they deliver of the creamy and fluffy texture you want in your mashed potatoes.
-Whereas I would choose red potatoes if I were making a potato salad or potatoes au gratin, “brown” potatoes break down easier and make whipping them much easier as well.
+I tend to opt for Yukon Gold or Idaho Russet potatoes.
+They are starchy and low in moisture.
+Meaning they deliver the creamy and fluffy texture you want in your mashed potatoes.

 Side items like this are great when you have a large family to feed and when you want to make sure everyone’s belly is fully satisfied.
 The options to pair with this recipe can range from meatloaf to simply topping it with a hearty gravy.

 How to make creamy cheesy mashed potatoes:

 Peel the potatoes.
 The most tedious part of this process is peeling the potatoes.
 Once the skin is removed from your potatoes it’s all uphill from there.
 A quick tip: after you peel your potatoes, cut them into large cubes to help them cook faster; you will also have a more tender potato.

 Boil the potatoes.
 You will need to boil your potatoes for 25 to 30 minutes, strain, and add them to a large bowl.
 Begin smashing the potatoes with a potato smasher then add your seasonings.